| |

 La Samaritaine

 I was excited to visit the newly opened La Samaritaine especially since I knew there was a photo booth inside.
-We visited the store and stopped accidentally by a different photo booth sponsored by another company that was giving away photos before we realized we were at the wrong one!
+We visited the store and accidentally stopped by a different photo booth sponsored by another company that was giving away photos before we realized we were at the wrong one!

 The Foto Automat booth is on the first floor, in the right corner if you enter from the door on Rue de Rivoli.
 The machine was out of order when we visited so I didn’t get an opportunity for photos from the actual booth.